-Make no mistake: The human brain needs essential fatty acids to function properly; so does the rest of the body.
+Make no mistake: Every human brain needs essential fatty acids to function properly; so does the rest of the human body.
 But the question is this: Does fish oil supplementation actually diminish ADHD symptoms?

-Following the last post on diet and ADHD, David Rabiner, Ph.D., explains the latest research on ADHD and fish oil, below.
+Following my last post on diet and ADHD, this post explains the latest research on ADHD and fish oil.
+It is reprinted here with permission of the author, David Rabiner, Ph.D.
 (To subscribe to his free newsletter, Attention Research Update, click here.)
-Reprinted here with Dr. Rabiner’s permission.
 Cartoon reproduced under paid license from Cartoon Stock.

 Although medication treatment benefits an estimated 70 to 90% of children with ADHD, effective alternative treatments are needed for several reasons.
 First, even for children who respond well to medication, difficulties that need to be addressed often remain.
 Second, some children experience side effects that preclude the ongoing use of meds.
 Finally, most studies of stimulant medication treatment are relatively short-term, and data showing that stimulant medication improves long-term outcomes remain scarce.